 Summer Residency FAQs

 We leave it up to sponsoring institutions to determine whom they wish to sponsor for a summer residency.
-We simply ask that humanities scholars be beyond the doctoral stage (or the equivalent for fields in which a terminal Master’s is standard).
+We simply ask that they be humanities scholars, or working on a humanities project, who have completed a PhD or the equivalent for fields in which a terminal Master’s degree is standard.

 How many Residents may we sponsor?

-Upon arrival at the Center, scholars enjoy a private study overlooking the woods, library services, weekday breakfasts and lunches in our light-filled commons, as well as local housing for the four-week period.
+Upon arrival at the NHC, scholars will enjoy a private study overlooking the woods, library services, weekday breakfasts and lunches in our light-filled commons, as well as local housing for the four-week period.

-Scholars will have the ability to request library materials prior to their arrival between March 16 and April 16, 2020, via our library request system.
+Scholars will have the ability to request library materials prior to their arrival via our library request system.
 These materials will be awaiting them when they arrive.
-Once in residence, scholars can make book requests until June 22, 2020 and digital requests until June 25, 2020.
+Once in residence, scholars may resume library requests.

-Scholars will receive a brief mandatory orientation and tour of the building on opening day–Monday, June 1, 2020.
+Scholars will receive a brief, mandatory orientation and tour of the building on opening day.
 After that, scholars are free to work on their projects as they wish during the rest of the program.
 Optional professional development luncheons will be scheduled throughout the month.
-Fellows have access to the Center 24/7 during the program.
+Scholars have access to the NHC 24/7 during the program.

 How can our institution become an Institutional Sponsor of the NHC?